 Hi everyone.
 Welcome to the class.
 Before getting started, I want to give you my quick little dissertation on BOOK COVER DIMENSIONS AND RESOLUTION OR MAKING SENSE OF THE VARIED REQUIREMENTS.

 Let’s look at the book cover size dilemma.
-We have Amazon Kindle, Barnes and Noble Nook, Smashwords, Apple in the e-book arena.
-Every publisher has different cover dimensional and resolution requirements.
-Then you add Print On Demand (POD) paperback requirements.
+We have Amazon Kindle, Barnes and Noble Nook, Smashwords, and Apple in the e-book arena.
+Every publisher has different cover dimensions and resolution requirements.
+You can then add Print On Demand (POD) paperback requirements.

 GET MORE OF THIS COURSE

 Would you like to continue learning about the GIMP 2.8/2.10 Beginner-Advanced: Free on Windows/MacOS/Linux Course?
 If you are interested will you please buy the complete course, GIMP 2.8/2.10 Beginner-Advanced: Free on Windows/MacOS/Linux Course, on the Uthena Education Platform..

 You can also get the first 1 hour and 3 minutes of the course completely for free on YouTube.

 Thank you for reading the blog post or watching the course on YouTube.

 Thank you very much for checking out the GIMP 2.8/2.10 Beginner-Advanced: Free on Windows/MacOS/Linux Course and I hope to see you again in the next blog post or video.

 You may like this post: Best Amazon Kindle eBook and Book Self Publishing Course for Beginners in 2019?